shereenjohn/inventory-management-system/README.md

 - pydantic for data validation
 - gradio (for optional UI)

+## 🛠️ Technologies Used

+- **Backend**: Python 3.9+, FastAPI, AWS Lambda, AWS API Gateway, AWS SAM
+- **Natural Language Processing**: OpenAI GPT-3.5, Regular Expressions
+- **API & Documentation**: OpenAPI 3.0, YAML
+- **Development Tools**: httpx, pydantic, python-dotenv, uvicorn, gradio

+---

+## 🧠 Design Approach

+- **Serverless Architecture**: For scalability and cost-efficiency.
+- **Singleton Pattern**: For in-memory data storage as required by the project.
+- **Hybrid NLP Approach**: Regex for common queries and OpenAI GPT for complex phrasings.
+- **Clarification System**: Handles ambiguous queries.
+- **OpenAPI Integration**: For dynamic API discovery and specification.
+- **Modular Design**: Separation of concerns with dedicated modules.

+---

+## 📝 Limitations & Future Improvements

+- **Data Persistence**: Currently uses in-memory storage; could be extended with a database like DynamoDB.
+- **Limited Items**: Only tracks t-shirts and pants as specified; can be expanded.
+- **Authentication**: Basic implementation that could be enhanced for production use.
+- **Testing**: Could be expanded with comprehensive unit and integration tests.

 ## 📦 Installation & Setup

 ### Step 1: Clone the Repository